scottyschup/ruby-curriculum/language-basics/data-structures/enumerable.md

 nums.inject(:+) # A cool shortcut that does the same as the above code.

+nums.inject('') # Will set the accum value to an empty string.

 # Write a method that takes nums and, using inject, returns the
 # product of all of the elements.
 ```